dev-tty0/Piforce-Web/README.md

 Now supports a time hack so you don't need to use a zero pic chip and multiple dimm support

-***NOTE - this project evolved into the WiPi Netbooter project, please see that repository for the latest code release***
+***NOTE - this project evolved into the WiPiNetbooter project, please see that repository for the latest code release***

 # -------------------------